optakt/optakt.github.io/content/flare/consensus.md

 Blockmania is created as a simplified variant of PBFT algorithm and all parties need to agree on a single position rather than the sequence and all nodes perform their interpretation process independently.

 For reaching a decision for a single position, Blockmania runs an abstract terminating reliable broadcast protocol that is never materialized in real exchanged messages but rather the structure of the block DAG is interpreted by each node.
-At any time, a node can emit a message to propose a block in a "pre-prepare" message to all nodes.
+At any time, a node can emit a message to propose a block in a _pre-prepare_ message to all nodes.
 Honest nodes only propose one block for any given position.
 This message contains a _view_ value that represents the change in the blockchain state and has a sequence number starting from zero.
-Upon receiving the "pre-prepare" message, nodes that have the same view broadcast a "prepare" message that contain their identity, view sequence number, block hash and content.
+Upon receiving the _pre-prepare_ message, nodes that have the same view broadcast a _prepare_ message that contain their identity, view sequence number, block hash and content.
 If the view sequence number is zero, meaning this is the first proposed view change, the proposer signature is checked before accepting message.
-If the node does not have the same view interpreted, it does not send out "prepare" message, but sets the received "pre-prepare" and "prepare" messages for that view in its input records buffer.
+If the node does not have the same view interpreted, it does not send out _prepare_ message, but sets the received _pre-prepare_ and _prepare_ messages for that view in its input records buffer.
-Upon receiving `2t` "prepare" messages for a view and a corresponding "pre-prepare" message in its input buffer, nodes broadcast "commit" messages for that view.
+Upon receiving `2t` _prepare_ messages for a view and a corresponding _pre-prepare_ message in its input buffer, nodes broadcast _commit_ messages for that view.
-After receiving `2t+1` number of "commit" messages (also saved inside the input buffer), nodes consider view with the next position "decided" and update their local DAG versions.
+After receiving `2t+1` number of _commit_ messages (also saved inside the input buffer), nodes consider view with the next position "decided" and update their local DAG versions.

-The consensus assumes that if two honest nodes reach a decision about a position in the chain, defined by block creator and a block sequence number, that decision will be the same, assuming at most `f` byzantine nodes.
+The consensus assumes that if two honest nodes reach a decision about a position in the chain, defined by block creator and a block sequence number, they always reach the same decision, assuming at most `f` byzantine nodes.
-A decision will eventually be reached for any position in the total order of blocks by all honest nodes.
+A decision is eventually reached for any position in the total order of blocks by all honest nodes.

-The Blockmania considers a reliable transmission between honest nodes — a Byzantine network may delay arbitrarily blocks, but eventually they will be delivered.
+The Blockmania considers a reliable transmission between honest nodes to be a Byzantine network that may arbitrarily delay blocks, but where they eventually get delivered.
 This is achieved in practice using re-transmissions.
 Each node monitors chains of other nodes and in case their own blocks are not included into those within an estimated round trip time, they may re-transmit them.
 Also, an honest node may request missing blocks from other nodes, when those have been included in their chains as valid.